deweya/chart-repo-pr-action/README.md

 This action allows you to sync local Helm charts to an upstream chart repository without requiring you to move or copy your Helm charts manually.
 It copies your charts to a chart repository fork and makes a PR to the chart repository in an automated and idempotent fashion.

 Interested?
-Read on to learn the basic usage of this Action.
+Read on to learn how to use this Action.

+## Prerequisites
+In order to use this action, you need to have the following items:
+* A fork of the upstream chart repository you'd like to copy your chart to
+* A personal access token.
+See [The auth_token Parameter](#the-auth_token-parameter) section of this doc for more information.

 ## Basic Usage
 Below shows the basic usage to include this Action in your workflow.